 As previously announced, the nil rate band remains frozen at £325,000 until the end of 2020/21.
 The ‘residential nil rate band (RNRB) enhancement’ on death transfers applies where a taxpayer’s residence (or assets representing one following a sale) is left to direct descendants.
 It has been phased in over four years, and the full value of £175,000 applies from 6 April 2020.
 A married couple will be able to leave £1 million free of IHT to their descendants (£325,000 plus £175,000 from each parent), but the rules are complicated.
 The Budget contained nothing new on IHT.

 The Corporation Tax rate was previously set to fall to 17% from 1 April 2020.
 However, the Government decided to keep the rate unchanged at 19% for at least the two years from 1 April 2020 in order to make funds available for the NHS.

 Capital Allowances on plant

-The Annual Investment Allowance, on which a business can claim 100% relief on the cost of purchasing plant and machinery, will increase to £1 million from its current £200,000 for two years from 1 January 2019.
-There are complex rules where a period of account straddles the change of AIA rate, so those planning to spend more than £200,000 per year on plant should take advice to make sure that they qualify for the best relief.
+The Annual Investment Allowance, on which a business can claim 100% relief on the cost of purchasing plant and machinery, was increased to £1 million for two years from 1 January 2019.
+It will fall back to the previous limit of £200,000 on 1 January 2021.
+There are complex rules where a period of account straddles the change, so anyone planning to spend more than £200,000 per year on plant should take advice to avoid the pitfalls.